 ENG 025 - Myths and Folktales of the World.
-(CP)
+(CP) Cr.
+1/2 unit

 A comparative study of myths and folktales from many cultures, with emphasis on critical thinking and on finding multicultural connections.
 Requirements include two narrative essays and one research project involving an oral presentation.
 Satisfies a Communication requirement.
-A highschool elective.
+A high school elective.

 COM 031 - Speech.
-(CP)